GoblinArchives/LiminalHorror/Investigators.md

 - Puzzle Cube.
 Activation: Pivot internal mechanism.
 Gravity within a room shifts along the same plane as the cube.
 Lasts d6 minutes.
 - Pet Rock.
 Activation: Continued contact with your skin.
 Over d20 hours a new body forms out of a tumor on your side.
 If taken to term, roll new stats (4d6 for abilities, 2d6 for HP, dropping lower dice for each).
 Be warned: there can only be one.
 - No. 2 Pencil.
 Activation: Press tip into target.
 Both user and target are immobilized for as long as the pencil remains in contact.
 User may make a CTRL Save to break contact.
 - Chalk.
 Activation: Draw an item.
 Whatever is drawn becomes real.
-Roll 1d6.
-On a 6 a permanent Dimensional Shudder also occurs.
 - Road Flare.
 Activation: Close all doors and ignite.
 As long as smoke fills room (1d12 hrs), nothing can open the closed doors.
 Each use makes your color drain, eventually leaving you monochrome gray.
 - Baroque Recorder.
 Activation: Blow into the mouthpiece.
 Produces a calming tone. +1 Stability to those that can hear.
 Only lasts as long as the tone is played.
-Make an additional encounter check.
 - Snow Globe.
 Activation: Place on unconscious or willing victim.
 The victim’s essence is extracted into the snow globe.
 Can be transferred to a new host body.
 - Smoking Violin.
 Activation: Run a bow across the strings.
 Produces a nauseating sound, no matter the skill of the user.
 Attacks are Impaired for all who hear for as long as the violin is played.
 - Leather-bound Tome.
 Activation: open.
 Blank interior.
 Records the users thoughts in a fancy script.